-The Dr Fox online clinic recently featured in a widely seen press article.
+The Dr Fox online clinic featured in a widely seen press article in 2010.
 The journalist, Maria Cheng of Associated Press, has done excellent research on online medicine.

 The article entitled British patients click online to see doctor included the following: